Berts ytterligare betraktelser: Plot

 As weeks pass, December comes, with Advent, Saint Lucy's Day, Christmas and New Year.
 While the class celebrates the First of Advent, Bert watches Emilia in the candlelight, while Åke puts fire on his mathematics book protesting against his views on Christmas being "fascist hypocrisy", and he's forced to pay for a new one.

 Åke soon says that the Earth is threatened by the "multiastronomiska fulingarna", extraterrestrials from the "inner galaxies" in the middle of the Universe, and they say "–Jolijapa", which he says is either a greeting, or a death threat, and Åke plans making a bomb, stealing chemicals from chemistry at school.
 Bert continues his contacts with Emilia, at school, at the youth club, and in town where her mother thinks Bert is nice, and greets through her daughter.

 When Bert's class selects a girl acting as Saint Lucy, blond-haired Annika wins 29 votes against 1 for not so blond-haired Emilia, who receives a vote from Bert.
 Bert's class also sings for their schoolteacher, but Åke eats up all 31 saffron buns and everyone tosses snowballs on him.
 During the 9th graders Saint Lucy possession, Miranda acts Saint Lucy, and the 7th graders whisper "–Tant Miranda" ("–Lady Miranda").
 When the Christmas break begins, Emilia wants to meet Bert during the holidays.

 Bert's fathers brother, Janne, who lives in New York City in the USA, visits Sweden over the holidays.
 Janne gives Bert a videocassette recorder for Christmas, while Åke gives Bert a pet turtle who Bert names Ove.
 Between Christmas and New Year, Ove eats Bert's aquarium fishes.
-Berts old grandmother on his father's side is to tired to arrive, and sends a letter instead.
+Bert's old grandmother on his father's side is to tired to arrive, and sends a letter instead.

 Lill-Erik gets a portable audiocassetteplayer for Christmas, which he thinks is waterproof, which it isn't.
-On 28 December, Bert starts thinking of who he will marry in the future, not thinking it's Rebecka, Nadja, Paulina, Ida, Anki or Mona, he means it will maybe be Emilia.
+On 28 December, Bert starts thinking of who he will marry in the future, not thinking it's Rebecka, Nadja, Paulina, Ida, Anki or Mona, he means it may be Emilia.
 Suddenly he fears the Earth being invaded by small green extraterrestrials from another planet, who would force him to marry a girl of their species instead.